sva-dsi/2016-fall-course/syllabus.md

 4. Defend your pitch in a few short arguments, describing the format of your data, and what tools/languages you would use to explore and visualize it.
 5. Use your practice exercise to defend your pitch with a prototype.

-Consider [this interactive](http://www.jonathanlaliberte.com/2012/04/26/idonethis-applescript/) and how you would construct a pitch for the narrative there.
-Think about that when you write your pitch.

 ##10/18/16